Museum of Natural History | |

 Milstein Hall of Ocean Life[edit]

-Model of a Blue Whale in the Milstein Family Hall of Ocean Life
+Main article: Milstein Hall of Ocean Life

 The Milstein Hall of Ocean Life opened in 1933.
 It was renovated in 1969 and once again in 2003.
 In the first of these renovations the hall's star attraction appeared: the 94-foot (29 m)-long[28] blue whale model, which is suspended from the ceiling behind its dorsal fin.
 The whale was redesigned dramatically in the 2003 renovation: its flukes and fins were readjusted, a navel was added, and was repainted from a dull gray to various rich shades of blue.
-Other notable exhibits in this hall include the Andros Coral Reef Diorama, which is the only two-level diorama in the Western Hemisphere.[29]
+Other notable exhibits in this hall include the Andros Coral Reef Diorama, which is the only two-level diorama in the Western Hemisphere.[29]Fossil Halls[edit]

 Most of the Museum's collections of mammalian and dinosaur fossils remain hidden from public view.
 They are kept in numerous storage areas located deep within the Museum complex.
 Among these, the most significant storage facility is the ten story Childs Frick Building which stands within an inner courtyard of the Museum.
 During construction of the Frick, giant cranes were employed to lift steel beams directly from the street, over the roof, and into the courtyard, in order to ensure that the classic museum façade remained undisturbed.
 The predicted great weight of the fossil bones led designers to add special steel reinforcement to the building's framework, as it now houses the largest collection of fossil mammals and dinosaurs in the world.
 These collections occupy the basement and lower seven floors of the Frick Building, while the top three floors contain laboratories and offices.
-It is inside this particular building that many of the Museum's intensive research programs into vertebrate paleontology are carried out.
+It is inside this particular building that many of the Museum's intensive research programs into vertebrate paleontology are carried out.Other areas of the Museum contain repositories of life from thousands and millions of years in the past.
+The Whale Bone Storage Room is a cavernous space in which powerful winches come down from the ceiling to move the giant fossil bones about.
+Upstairs in the Museum attic there are yet more storage facilities including the Elephant Room, and downstairs from that space one can find the tusk vault and boar vault.[7]:119–20

 The great fossil collections that are open to public view occupy the entire fourth floor of the Museum as well as a separate exhibit that is on permanent display in the Theodore Roosevelt Memorial Hall, the Museum's main entrance.
 The fourth floor exhibits allow the visitor to trace the evolution of vertebrates by following a circuitous path that leads through several Museum buildings.
 On the 77th street side of the Museum the visitor begins in the Orientation Center and follows a carefully marked path, which takes the visitor along an evolutionary tree of life.
 As the tree "branches" the visitor is presented with the familial relationships among vertebrates.
 This evolutionary pathway is known as a cladogram.